Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 Is Albania Safe?

 We’ve met a lot of solo (female) travelers who had the best time.
-Yes, they got some heads turning but never experienced anything negative.
+Yes, they got some heads turning, but they never experienced anything negative.
 Obviously, take care of yourself and stay inside the main tourist areas.
 Here are our tips on how to travel safely.

 safe albania travel itinerary